Kathy Najimy: Other work

 Najimy is an activist and frequently travels the country to speak on issues of equal rights, safety, and self esteem for women and girls, LGBTQ rights, AIDS awareness, domestic violence, body image, and civil rights.
 She has spoken at the Human Rights Campaign, Planned Parenthood, and PFLAG.
 She was a surrogate speaker for Hillary Clinton's 2016 presidential campaign.
 In 2004, Najimy was Ms. Magazine's Woman of the Year and a speaker at the March for Women's Lives.
 She is an active member of Time's Up.

 Najimy has also worked with PETA on a number of animal welfare issues and posed with Todd Oldham for the "I'd Rather Go Naked Than Wear Fur" campaign.
 PETA gave her their Humanitarian of the Year award in 2000 and their Compassionate Action Award in 2014.

 Najimy is a strong advocate for women's health and reproductive rights.
-She contributed to the groundbreaking book, The Choices We Made, which includes testimonials from women who believe in choice.
+She contributed to the groundbreaking book, The Choices We Made, which includes testimonials from women who believe in abortion rights.
 Najimy is vocal about issues regarding body image among women.
 In August 2006 she voiced her opinions over a remark made by Heidi Klum on the television series Project Runway after Klum said one model's outfit made her look plus-sized, which Najimy called "dangerous" and "irresponsible".

 Najimy created and produced the off-Broadway play Gloria: A Life, about the life of activist Gloria Steinem.
 Starting in 2012, Najimy has been creating, directing, and co-writing personal monologues with actresses including Olivia Wilde, Amy Schumer, Zosia Mamet, Debra Messing, Rosie Perez, and Gabourey Sidibe.
 The pieces have been performed at Glamour Magazine's live evening of personal monologues titled "These Girls" and at the 2017 and 2018 MAKERS conference.
 Najimy is currently working on a documentary about the 53% of white women who voted for Donald Trump in 2016.
 She has performed her solo show, Lift Up Your Skirt, at many venues including the Adelaide Cabaret Festival, ICONS at Fire Island, and Feinstein's at The Nikko in San Francisco.
 She is also currently producing a television series about the women's movement.